Moonlight clan: Characteristics

 They spend more time and energy on entertainment.
 For them, work is to complete a task.
 By doing work, they will have more money to spend.
 Such people seem to be very chic every day, but actually, they feel empty inside.
 They cannot enrich themselves compared to those who work hard.
-Psychologically, those people are more likely to have a lazy vicious circle.
+Psychologically, those people are more likely to experience a vicious circle of laziness.